Aria-NL/CompProgrammingStuff/README.md

 ## Smallest Missing
 This program accepts a size of a vector, vector values, then sorts that vector and finds the smallest missing value.

+## Day In Year
+This program is slightly different; it consists of a function file and a main file.
+Both must be used and compiled together to function properly.
+It does calculations to determine the date in days from a day/month/year format.
+No user input is allowed unless more test cases are added to the main file.